Select Page

 Are decentralised finance (DeFi) activities (e.g. lending virtual assets) regulated in the Cayman Islands?

 The Cayman Islands do not aim to regulate the technology behind virtual assets but focus on the individuals or entities using technology or software applications to conduct virtual asset services as a business.
 Those involved in developing or selling software applications or new virtual asset platforms (such as FinTech service providers) are not considered VASPs solely for developing or selling the application or platform.
 However, they may be classified as VASPs if they use the application or platform to engage in virtual asset services on behalf of others.
 Similarly, decentralized finance (DeFi) applications themselves are not VASPs, but individuals or entities involved in creating, owning, operating, or maintaining control over DeFi arrangements may fall under the FATF definition of a VASP if they provide or actively facilitate VASP services.
 It may fall under the scope of the regulations VASP Act only to the extent they are covered under the definitions of FinTech services.
-The term ‘FinTech services’ under the VASP Act means services that uses technology to improve, change or enhance financial services but FinTech services are not considered as virtual asset services under the VASP Act.
-In absence of regulatory guidance on financial services related to virtual assets, entities involved in financial business activities must seek instructions either in form of registration or waiver from CIMA to conduct their business.
+The term ‘FinTech services’ under the VASP Act means services that uses technology to improve, change or enhance how a financial service business is conducted but FinTech services are not considered as virtual asset services under the VASP Act.
+FinTech service provider means a person who is carrying on fintech service in or from within Cayman Islands but does not provide virtual asset service.
+In absence of regulatory guidance on FinTech services related to virtual assets, entities involved in financial business activities must seek instructions either in form of registration or waiver from CIMA to conduct their business.

 The determination of whether an activity falls under the regulations should be made on a casebycase basis, emphasising the practical implications and functions of the business activity.